richardvenneman/appsignal-docs/source/elixir/installation.html.md

     end
     ```

 2. Ensure `appsignal` is started before your application by adding it to `:extra_applications`.
+In an umbrella app, put `appsignal` in the `:extra_applications` in the `mix.exs` file in each nested app.

     ```elixir
     # mix.exs